cbolson/sandbox-JavaScript/quiz/README.md

 ## Changes made so far:

-- retrieve random quesetions via api https://opentdb.com
+- retrieve random questions via api (see below)
 - placing questions and answers in container
 - correct answer detecting

 ## Things I want to do:

-- &check; fetch questions via api (see below)
+- &#9745; fetch questions via api (see below)
-- &check; keep score
+- &#9745; keep score
-- &check; reset quiz to get new questions
+- &#9745; reset quiz to get new questions
-- [ ] category select
+- &#9744; category select
-- [ ] dynamic CSS including animations between question cards.
+- &#9744; dynamic CSS including animations between question cards.

 ## If I have time

-- [ ] Fetch list of categories to allow user to select which category they want to do
+- &#9744;Fetch list of categories to allow user to select which category they want to do
-- [ ]
+- &#9744;

 #### Sources